wildfly/quickstart/helloworld-mutual-ssl-secured/README.md

 You configure the SSL context and required security domain by running JBoss CLI commands.
 For your convenience, this quickstart batches the commands into a `configure-ssl.cli` script provided in the root directory of this quickstart.

 1. Before you begin, back up your server configuration file
-    * If it is running, stop the WildFly server.
+    * If it is running, stop the ${product.name} server.
-    * Back up the file: `WILDFLY_HOME/standalone/configuration/standalone.xml`
+    * Back up the file: `${jboss.home.name}/standalone/configuration/standalone.xml`
     * After you have completed testing this quickstart, you can replace this file to restore the server to its original configuration.

-2. Start the WildFly server by typing the following:
+2. Start the ${product.name} server by typing the following:

-        For Linux:  WILDFLY_HOME/bin/standalone.sh
+        For Linux:  ${jboss.home.name}/bin/standalone.sh
-        For Windows:  WILDFLY_HOME\bin\standalone.bat
+        For Windows:  ${jboss.home.name}\bin\standalone.bat
 3. Review the `configure-ssl.cli` file in the root of this quickstart directory.
 Comments in the script describe the purpose of each block of commands.

-4. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing WILDFLY_HOME with the path to your server:
+4. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing ${jboss.home.name} with the path to your server:

-        For Linux: WILDFLY_HOME/bin/jboss-cli.sh --connect --file=configure-ssl.cli
+        For Linux: ${jboss.home.name}/bin/jboss-cli.sh --connect --file=configure-ssl.cli
-        For Windows: WILDFLY_HOME\bin\jboss-cli.bat --connect --file=configure-ssl.cli
+        For Windows: ${jboss.home.name}\bin\jboss-cli.bat --connect --file=configure-ssl.cli
     You should see the following result when you run the script:

         The batch executed successfully
         process-state: reload-required

-5. Stop the WildFly server.
+5. Stop the ${product.name} server.

 ## Review the Modified Server Configuration

-After stopping the server, open the `WILDFLY_HOME/standalone/configuration/standalone.xml` file and review the changes.
+After stopping the server, open the `${jboss.home.name}/standalone/configuration/standalone.xml` file and review the changes.

 1. The following `key-store`s were added to the `elytron` subsystem: